Michael Dahulich: Episcopate

-During that time Michael also served as Religious Education Director for the Johnstown Deanery and as Associate Editor of The Church Messenger.
-In 1982 he was elevated to the rank of Archpriest, and named Vice-Chancellor of the Diocese.
+During that time Michael also served as religious education director for the Johnstown Deanery and as associate editor of The Church Messenger.
+In 1982 he was elevated to the rank of archpriest, and named vice-chancellor of the diocese.
 In addition, until Bishop John's death in 1984, Michael served as his personal secretary.

-He continued as Vice-Chancellor and Secretary to Bishop Nicholas of Amissos, until December 1985, when he was transferred to Holy Ghost Church in Phoenixville, Pa., where he served as pastor for 16 years.
+He continued as vice-chancellor and secretary to Bishop Nicholas of Amissos, until December 1985, when he was transferred to Holy Ghost Church in Phoenixville, Pennsylvania, where he served as pastor for 16 years.
 During that time, the parish grew from 256 to nearly 450 members, including more than 100 children.
 Several improvements in the temple and the 20-acre facility were undertaken, and more than half a million dollars was raised toward the building of a new educational facility.
 A pre-school and day care was established, with the intent to grow into an Orthodox school.

 During that time, Michael was also named to the Study and Planning Commission and the Ecumenical Commission of the Standing Conference of the Canonical Orthodox Bishops in the Americas (SCOBA).
-He served for more than a decade as the Dean of the Mid-Atlantic Deanery parishes of the Carpatho-Russian Diocese, and Vice-Chairman of the Harvest 2000 Committee on Missions, Evangelization and Diocesan Growth.
+He served for more than a decade as the dean of the Mid-Atlantic Deanery parishes of the Carpatho-Russian Diocese, and vice-chairman of the Harvest 2000 Committee on Missions, Evangelization and Diocesan Growth.
 He also edited the Diocesan Prayerbook, Come To Me.

-He was named Protopresbyter in 1998 by the Ecumenical Patriarchate, and elevated to that rank by Metropolitan Nicholas of Amissos, in his parish in Phoenixville.
+He was named protopresbyter in 1998 by the Ecumenical Patriarchate, and elevated to that rank by Metropolitan Nicholas of Amissos, in his parish in Phoenixville.

 In 1993, Michael was asked by Archbishop Herman to teach at St. Tikhon’s Seminary, where he has served on the faculty to this day.
 In 2001 he was released from the Carpatho-Russian Diocese to the Orthodox Church in America, and came to serve full-time at St. Tikhon’s Seminary, first as Administrative Dean (2001–2002) and then as Dean (2002–present).
 His field of expertise in teaching is New Testament, and he has also taught Old Testament courses, Homiletics, Pastoral Theology, and Ethics at St. Tikhon’s.